dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-History.md

 ![](../1shropshire/assets/images/history/2018-07-14_12_57_54_DSC_2798_DxO.jpg)

 # Name: Llwyd Mansion, Oswestry
-- Date: 1604 AD
+- Date: Mid- to late 15th Century AD

-The mansion was built in 1604 for John Lloyd (or Llwyd in Welsh) as a home and shop area at the bottom.
+The mansion was built in the mid- to late 15th Century AD, and remodelled in circa 1604 AD for John Lloyd (or Llwyd in Welsh) as a home and shop area at the bottom.
 ![](../1shropshire/assets/images/history/2019-06-01_14_45_04_DSC_4508_DxO.jpg)

 # Header: The Tudor Age - 1485 AD